maple pecan muffins on plate

 Next, bake and cool the maple pecan muffins.

-1. Bake the maple pecan muffins.
+1. Bake the muffins.
 (Bake Time: 22 minutes)

 The muffins need 22 to 24 minutes in the oven.
 When done, they’ll be golden brown with a nice dome.
 Cool them in the muffin pan on a wire rack for 10 minutes, then turn them out onto the wire pan directly to cool completely.

-2. Cool the maple pecan muffins.
+2. Cool the muffins.

 The hardest part about this recipe is waiting for the muffins to cool before glazing them.
 Although I enjoy muffins warm and fresh from the oven, they need to be cool when you glaze them.
 Why?
 The glaze won’t set properly if they’re still warm.
 Instead, they’ll run off the muffin tops and drip down the sides of the muffin, creating a sticky mess.

-Finally, glaze the maple pecan muffins.
+Finally, glaze the muffins.

 Once the muffins are cool, it’s time to prep the ingredients for the muffins.
 Similar to what I recommended for the batter above, I suggest melting the butter in the mixing bowl first, then adding the rest of the ingredients to the melted butter.